Odonno/ReduxSimple/CONTRIBUTING.md

 This is the first step before enhanced validation of your PR.
 In order to merge a PR, the following conditions should be met:

-* The ones desbcribed earlier
+* The ones described earlier
 * PR should be reviewed by the repository owner
 * CI should be successful (project must compile)
 * A-grade for each file submitted or modified in the PR [https://www.codefactor.io/repository/github/odonno/reduxsimple/files](https://www.codefactor.io/repository/github/odonno/reduxsimple/files)